josdejong/tabular-json/src/content/pages/index.md

 ---
 title: 'Tabular-JSON: JSON with tables'
-description: 'The data format Tabular-JSON is a superset of JSON, adding support for CSV-like tables'
+description: 'The data format Tabular-JSON is a superset of JSON, adding CSV-like tables'
 ---

 <p class="warning">
-  Tabular-JSON is a work in progress.
-The name and details of the specification may change.
+  Tabular-JSON is a <a href="#status">work in progress</a>.
+The details of the specification may change.
 </p>

 ## What is Tabular-JSON?

 Tabular-JSON is a data format.
-It is a superset of JSON, adding support for CSV-like tables.
+It is a superset of JSON, adding CSV-like tables and optional quotes.
 It is:

-- a replacement for CSV without its ambiguities and limitation of tabular data structures
+- A replacement for CSV without its ambiguities and limitation of tabular data structures
-- a replacement for JSON without its verbosity
+- A replacement for JSON without its verbosity
-- a replacement for NDJSON without its verbosity
+- A replacement for NDJSON without its verbosity

+Real world JSON data often consists of an array with nested objects like a list of products, a list of messages, or a list of clients.
+This is verbose to write in JSON because all field names are repeated for every item in the array.
+This common data structure can be written much more compact in a tabular way, like CSV.
+Adding support for tables in a superset of JSON gives the best of both worlds.

 Tabular-JSON aims to be just as simple as JSON and CSV.
 It combines the best of JSON, CSV, and NDJSON, but without their drawbacks.
+It is human-readable, compact, and supports rich data structures and streaming.
 The aim of Tabular-JSON is to be a data format, not a configuration format.

 ## Playground